Becoming a VTCAR Affiliate

 We make use of our website as well as our weekly VTAC/CAR email newsletter to communicate with our affiliates and surrounding community members.
-If you wish to advertise an event or post information on a study for which you are recruiting participants, please consider the website and the weekly newsletter to be resources for you as an affiliate.
+If you wish to advertise an event or post information on a study for which you are recruiting participants, please consider this website and the weekly newsletter to be resources for you as an affiliate.

 If you are interested in receiving the weekly VTAC/CAR newsletter, email us with your name and preferred email address.

 To post information about participant recruitment for a study, please send a brief description of the project to us.
 The description should include 2-3 sentences describing the purpose of the project, who is eligible to participate, any compensation provided, who to contact for more information and timeline for the end of your recruitment period.

 To post recruitment information for research assistants or field study positions, please email us the title and brief description of the research project.
 (No more than three sentences.)
 Also include:

 - Position description, including hours per week and if it’s paid/unpaid

 - Start and end dates of position

 - How interested students can contact you